Cherryblue/seafile-docker/README.md

 [MStream](https://mstream.io/) is an excellent music streamer in JS.
 It has its own android flutter application, and allows you to navigate your collection by folder hierarchy.

-In order to setup it, you need to add this in the service zone of the precedent Docker-Compose file :
+In order to set it up, you'll need to add this in the service zone of the precedent Docker-Compose file :
 ```
   mstream:
     image: linuxserver/mstream